 For more information, see the topic, My.Application.CommandLineArgs Property, in the Visual Basic reference.

 If you use Microsoft Visual C# to write the applicate, use the Main method.

 For more information, see the topic, Command-Line Arguments (C# Programming Guide), in the C# Programming Guide.

 The Execute Process task also includes the StandardOutputVariable and StandardErrorVariable properties for specifying the variables that consume the standard output and error output of the application, respectively.

 Additionally, you can configure the Execute Process task to specify a working directory, a time-out period, or a value to indicate that the executable ran successfully.
 The task can also be configured to fail if the return code of the executable does not match the value that indicates success, or if the executable is not found at the specified location.

-Configuring the Execute Process Task
+Programmatic Configuration of the Execute Process Task